sagemath/sagewiki_to_gh-2022-10-10/days41/travel.md

  * [[http://www.universitymotelsuites.com/|University Motel Suites]]
    * 2012/05/15 Sold-out.

 Another option is to stay in the "Belltown" neighborhood, just north of downtown and about 4 miles from campus.
-Search for hotels near the intersection of "3rd Avenue and Bell Street" and consider the #71, #72, #73 buses from 5th & Pine out to campus.
+Search for hotels near the intersection of "3rd Avenue and Bell Street" and consider the #71, #72, #73 buses departing from 5th & Pine to go out to campus.